-- 2.2.1 The Licensing Authority has prepared a guidance document and protocols to assist with the application process: https://folkestone-hythe.gov.uk/apply-for-a-licence-or-permit - 2.2.2 Applicants should also have regard to government guidance issued under Section 182 of the Licensing Act 2003. - 2.2.3 Regard should also be had to Protocol B (Publicity for Licensing Applications) at Appendix 1.
+- 2.2.1 The Licensing Authority has prepared a guidance document and protocols to assist with the application process; these are available at https://folkestone-hythe.gov.uk/apply-for-a-licence-or-permit - 2.2.2 Applicants should also have regard to government guidance issued under Section 182 of the Licensing Act 2003. - 2.2.3 Regard should also be had to Protocol B (Publicity for Licensing Applications) at Appendix 1.